Hugo Award: Process

+Prior to 2017, the final ballot was five works in each category, and the process to determine the finalists did not use E Pluribus Hugo.
+Worldcons are generally held near the start of September, and take place in a different city around the world each year.

 Retro-Hugos

-Retrospective Hugo Awards, or Retro-Hugos, were added as a concept to the Hugo Awards in 1996.
-They are awards given for years in which no Hugos were originally awarded.
-Prior to 2017, they could be awarded for works in a year 50, 75, or 100 years prior, after 1939, where there was a Worldcon but where no Hugos were awarded.
-Retro-Hugos are given by a Worldcon in the categories that are currently in use, and are optional; some Worldcons have chosen not to award them despite a year being eligible.
-Even for years in which Retro-Hugos are given, not all categories receive enough nominations to receive a ballot.
-In 2017, the eligible years were specified to be 1939–1952 and 1954, which expanded the possible years to include those post-1939 in which no Worldcon was held at all.
-Of the fifteen years eligible, awards have been given for eight.
+Retrospective Hugo Awards, or Retro-Hugos, were added to the Hugos in 1996.
+They were awards given by a convention for years 50, 75, or 100 years earlier in which a Worldcon was held but in which no Hugos were awarded.
+In 2017, the eligible years were expanded to include years after 1939 in which no Worldcon was held.
+Retro-Hugos were optional; some Worldcons chose not to award them despite a year being eligible.
+Of the fifteen eligible years, awards were given for eight.
+In 2025, the WSFS constitution was amended to remove Retro-Hugos.

 History

 1950s

 The first Hugo Awards were presented at the 11th Worldcon in Philadelphia in 1953, which awarded Hugos in seven categories.
 The awards presented that year were initially conceived as a one-off event, though the organizers hoped that subsequent conventions would also present them.
 At the time, Worldcons were completely run by their respective committees as independent events and had no oversight between years.
 Thus there was no mandate for any future conventions to repeat the awards, and no set rules for how to do so.

 The 1954 Worldcon chose not to, but the awards were reinstated at the 1955 Worldcon, and thereafter became traditional.
 The award was called the Annual Science Fiction Achievement Award, with "Hugo Award" being an unofficial, but better known name.
 The nickname was accepted as an official alternative name in 1958, and since the 1992 awards the nickname has been adopted as the official name of the award.

 For the first few years, Hugo Awards had no published rules, and were given for works published in the "preceding year" leading up to the convention, which was not defined but generally covered the period between conventions rather than calendar years.
 In 1959, though there were still no formal guidelines governing the awards, several rules were instated which thereafter became traditional.
-These included having a ballot for nominating works earlier in the year and separate from the voting ballot; defining eligibility to include works published in the previous calendar year, rather than the ambiguous "preceding year"; and allowing voters to select "No Award" as an option if no nominated works were felt to be deserving of the award.
+These included having a ballot for nominating works earlier in the year and separate from the voting ballot; defining eligibility to include works published in the previous calendar year, rather than the ambiguous "preceding year"; and allowing voters to select "No Award" as an option if no finalists were felt to be deserving of the award.
 "No Award" won that year in two categories: Dramatic Presentation and Best New Author.
 The eligibility change additionally sparked a separate rule, prohibiting the nomination of works which had been nominated for the 1958 awards, as the two time periods overlapped.